 The more kids your dog gets to meet, the faster they’ll fall in love with them too.
 Just make sure that you go over the rules with any kid that interacts with your dog.
 Always supervise the encounter very closely too.

-So, Is a Boxer For You?
+Is a Boxer For Your Family?

 Boxers are an affectionate and intelligent dog breed with a strong work ethic.
 Train him well, show him loads of love, and he will show ample love in return.
 As such, always do research on Boxers before you purchase them.